On 4 November 1922, the tomb of Egypt's boy-king

 Until recently, he was usually thought to be the

-that the mysterious Sakere may in fact have been Queen Nefertiti.
-She may have been
+that the mysterious Sakere may in fact have been Queen Nefertiti,

-reason is more for the fact that he died and was buried rather
+the reason is more for the fact that he died and was buried rather

 The find of the century

-held the concession to excavate in the Valley of the Kings where Tutankhamun's tomb
+held the concession to excavate in the Valley of the Kings where

-The tomb of Tutankhamun had managed to stay hidden for 3,300
+That tomb had managed to stay hidden for 3,300

 expedition for him to find the tomb of the boy pharaoh.